darasiemi/mental_health_mlops_project/monitoring/README.md

 pip install -r requirements.txt
 ```

-To spin-up the container with grafana and others, run
+To spin-up the container with grafana and others, run in the `monitoring` folder
 ```bash
 docker-compose up --build
 ```